venomboss985/Raspberry-Pi-Introduction/1_Basic_Setup/1_Install_PiOS.md

 * Choose the OS
   * Raspberry Pi OS (64-bit)
-  * Use Lite version if GUI is not needed
+  * Use Lite version if setting up headless
 * Choose Storage Device
   * Insert and select your MicroSD card
-* OS Config Menu (settings cog)
+* OS Config Menu
   * Set certain user and system settings on boot
 * Write
   * Flash the OS and config onto the MicroSD card